-For Qualified Certificates issued in accordance with QCP-n or QCP-l policy, a secure cryptographic device is optional.
+For Qualified Certificates issued in accordance with QCP-n or QCP-I policy, a secure cryptographic device is optional.

-For Qualified Certificates where the Private Key related to the certified Public Key resides in a QSCD, Subscriber keys are generated and stored within a recognized Qualified Signature Creation Device (QSCD).
+For Qualified Certificates where the Private Key related to the certified Public Key resides in a QSCD, GlobalSign systems ensure Subscriber keys are generated and stored within a recognized Qualified Signature Creation Device (QSCD).
 QSCD certification status is monitored, and appropriate measures, including revocation, will be taken if the certification status of a QSCD changes.